Hostage locations difficult to track - and may be getting harder

 U.S. officials have given Tice's family no indication they know where he is, a person familiar with the situation said on Thursday.

-(Additional reporting by David Rohde, Roberta Rampton and Julia Edwards; editing by Jason Szep, Stuart Grudgings and Bernard Orr)
+(Additional reporting by Roberta Rampton and Julia Edwards.
+Editing by Jason Szep and Stuart Grudgings)